 AMI/USA is dedicated to serving members and the community with as much access to information as possible.
 Our Fund Development Team provides a list of grant opportunities each month via our E-Newsletter and we’d like to take a closer look

-AMI/USA is excited to kick-off our 2022 justice, equity, diversity, and inclusion (JEDI)
+AMI/USA is excited to kick-off our 2022 Justice, Equity, Diversity, and Inclusion (JEDI) Series

-Webinar Series.
-As our 2020 Racial Equity Statement declares, “We acknowledge that building and maintaining an inclusive, racially equitable culture will be never-ending and that ever-lasting transformation requires courage, persistence, unwavering commitment, and individual and
+As our 2020 Racial Equity Statement declares, “We acknowledge that building and maintaining an inclusive, racially equitable culture will be never-ending and that ever-lasting transformation requires courage, persistence, unwavering commitment, and individual and collective accountability.
+We

-Description: AMI/USA is pleased to offer an introductory session on supporting neurodivergent learners in the inclusive Montessori classroom.
-Paula Flanders, our presenter, will offer an overview of Neurodiversity.
-Included in this overview will be a description of common terms used in special education, details about disability categories protected under Individuals
+AMI/USA is pleased to offer an introductory session on supporting neurodivergent learners in the inclusive Montessori classroom.
+Paula Flanders will offer an overview of Neurodiversity.
+Included in this overview will be a description of common terms used in special education, details about disability categories protected under Individuals with Disabilities Education

 Click here to request a certificate of attendance.
 Certificates will not automatically be sent to those who attended, you must complete the form in order to receive a certificate.